ronys/pypwsafe/README.md

 TODO
 ====
+1. Make it work under current Python 3.
-1. Need to update against the latest version of the official pwsafe format v3 doc.
+2. Need to update against the latest version of the official pwsafe format v3 doc.